spectrocloud/librarium/docs/docs-content/integrations/trident.md

 #### Deploy a Pod and Mount the Volume.

 The following code snippet is an example of a pod deployment.
-The Pod contains an NGINX container, with a claim to the previously created PVC.
+The Pod contains an Nginx container, with a claim to the previously created PVC.
 Once deployed, the PVC with its bound Persistent Volume (PV), will mount to the Pod and provide persistent storage to this application.

 <br />